 In most ways, towing insurance is the same as your standard auto insurance policy.
-Among standard two truck insurance coverage, you’ll find:
+Among standard tow truck insurance coverage, you’ll find:

 - Uninsured motorist insurance.
 Covers your expenses if you are involved in an accident with a driver who doesn’t have insurance or sufficient insurance to cover the damages.

 - Collision insurance.
-Covers damages to your truck stemming from an accident.
+Covers damages to your truck from an accident.

 - Comprehensive insurance.
 Protects your truck from damages caused by something other than a collision with another car, like fire, theft and vandalism.